-- All members of staff have been provided with a copy of part one/annex A of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff.
-In addition, - o Setting management staff, including the DSL will read KCSIE in its entirety. - o All members of staff who work directly with children will read annex B. - o All members of staff have signed to confirm that they have read and understood the KCSIE guidance shared with them via Thrive. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
-All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of our internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the safeguarding partners via e-learning and direct DSL led CPD training. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually.
-This is achieved through annual academy training refreshers and update training, e-learning and external provider training. - Online safety training for staff will be integrated, aligned and considered as part of the whole setting safeguarding approach and wider staff training and curriculum planning.
-This is achieved through specific online safety training and annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved via e-bulletins, e-learning, staff meetings and external agency information. - Leigh Academy Bearsted recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape our safeguarding arrangements and child protection policies.
-This will be achieved via input from knowledgeable and experienced staff, inviting input from staff in meetings and in general.
+- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff. - Academy leaders, including the DSL and governors/trustees will read KCSIE 2024 in its entirety. - leaders and all Academy members of staff who work directly with children will read annex B of KCSIE 2024. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them via LAT Thrive. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the Academy Internal safeguarding processes, as part of their induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+This is achieved via leaflets, specific training from the DSL, external provider training and e-Learning

-• The DSL will maintain an up-to-date record of who has been trained and will provide an annual report to the registered person detailing safeguarding training undertaken.
+All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually in INSET, to ensure they are aware of a range of safeguarding issues and how to report concerns.

+- Online safety training for staff will be integrated, aligned and considered as part of the whole Academy safeguarding approach and wider staff training and curriculum planning.
+Examples include: specific online safety training, annual updates, refresher training and weekly reminders in briefings. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved via e-bulletins, e-learning, staff meetings and external agency information. - Leigh Academy Bearsted recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape Academy safeguarding arrangements and child protection policies.
+This will be achieved via input from knowledgeable and experienced staff, inviting input from staff in meetings and in general. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
+This training is regularly updated.
+This will be achieved via regular updates, Governor immersion days and annual refresher training. - The DSL and Principal will provide an annual report to the Academy Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.